iwtga/get-weather/README.md

 # get-weather
-A real-time weather info fetcher, that utilizes the openweathermap API alongside Flask.
+A real-time weather info fetcher, that utilizes the openweathermap API alongside Django

-### Status: Inactive